Who Was Enzo Ferrari?

 Shortly after being conferred an honorary degree in physics from the University of Modena, Ferrari died on August 14, 1988, in Maranello; no cause of death was given, although he was known to be suffering from kidney disease.
 Over the course of his lifetime, his cars won more than 4,000 races and claimed 13 world championships.
 In recognition of his accomplishments, he was inducted into the International Motorsports Hall of Fame in 1994.

 Ferrari cars continue to be recognized as top racing products and luxurious playthings for the wealthy, while its founder remains the subject of public intrigue.
-The story of his life was captured in the 2003 film Ferrari, and in 2015, it was announced that two new biopics were in the works, with Christian Bale and Robert De Niro set to star in competing films about the famously reclusive auto impresario.
+The story of his life was captured in the 2003 film Ferrari, and the 2019 movie Ford v Ferrari, starring Christian Bale and Matt Damon.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!